Rasmus Andersson Game Preview: Flames vs. Sabres

 Andersson Stats vs. the Sabres in 2022-23

-- The Sabres conceded 297 total goals (3.6 per game), ranking 26th in NHL play in goals against.
+- The Sabres ranked 26th in goals against, giving up 297 total goals (3.6 per game) in NHL play.

 - Their -4 goal differential ranked 19th in the league.